 An Integrated Hypothesis Generation and Testing Framework

-As shown in Figure 1, the SEMIPs workflow depicts a biological question initially tested in an animal model and then applied to a human system.
-A biological hypothesis is tested in a model animal system (mouse) on relationship between two interacting factors (Fac1 & Fac2) and their endpoints.
-The hypothesis is translated to another species (i.e. human in our research) via T-score computation and verified with SEM model.
+As shown in Figure 1, the SEMIPs workflow depicts a genetic interaction among genes of interest that is initially revealed in an model systems and then tested for its manifestation in human specimens via model fitting. proposed or has been tested in model systems.
+SEMIPs is designed to test concurrently contributions of regulatory effects of two upstream regulators “Fac1” and “Fac2” on the expression of a downstream reporter gene “Endpoint”.
+Meanwhile, two-directional interactions between the two upstream regulators are also examined.
+Under this structure, users could test the relationships among the gene expression levels of all three variables.
+If a hypothesis is involved testing of molecular activities of two upstream regualtors, gene signatures of the upstream regualtors are first projected to a gene expression matrix of human specimens of interest (e.g. a dataset of microarrays that are derived from human biopsies) through the T-score calculation function.
+The resulting T-scores will serve as the surrogate molecular activities to test for the manifestation of the proposed genetic network in human specimens via model fitting. with SEM.

+For the hypothesis generation purpose, a subet of genes that are associated with pathways of interest or downstream effectors could be removed from the upstream regulator’s gene signature as a in silico perturbation to infer the potential impact of losing the downstream signaling on the activities of the upstream regulator (PMID: 18757322).
 Based on the SEM model, a presumed relationship can be tested in humans by determining the significance of the inference via a non-parametric bootstrap resampling framework.
-The resulting perturbed pathways can be eventually tested in the animal model.
+The resulting perturbed pathways would help to prioritize experimentations in model systems.
 These workflow steps are shown within the dotted rectangle on the right side of Figure 1 with three major features implemented in the SEMPIPs App as the function tabs when the Shiny App is launched (Figure 2).

 T-Score Calculation Assisted Translational Research